choisy/cutoff/README.md

 # cutoff

 This is an R package that implements the method used in Trang et al. (2015).
 It fits a finite mixture model (Schlattman 2009) to a bimodal distribution using the Expectation-Maximization algorithm (Do and Batzoglou 2008).
 Confidence interval of the mixture parameter is found using the method of Oakes (1999).
-The fitted finite mixture model is then used to calculate a cutoff value that separate the data in two group, given a type-1 error to belong to one of the two modes.
+The fitted finite mixture model is then used to calculate a cutoff value that separates the data in two groups, given a type-1 error to belong to one of the two modes.

 ### References
 * Do, C. B., and S. Batzoglou.
 2008.
 What is the expectation maximization algorithm?
 Nat Biotechnol 26:897–899.